 Sunscreen is essential for preventing sunburn, reducing premature aging, and lowering your chances of developing skin cancer.

 They are reviewing oxybenzone, avobenzone, octinoxate, octisalate, homosalate, and octocrylene.
-Check the FDA’s site at the end of the year to see what they discovered (2).
+Check the FDA’s site to see what they discovered (2) at the end of the year.

-In the meantime, there are some tips to find the best sunscreen for your face and body while pregnant.
+In the meantime, there are some tips to find the best pregnancy safe sunscreen for your face and body.

 Now, let’s discuss the top sunscreens for pregnant women.

-It’s hard to resist Alba Botanica’s all-mineral sunscreen.
+It’s hard to resist Alba Botanica’s all-mineral pregnancy safe sunscreen.
 It has no scent, it’s vegetarian, and it’s safe for coral reefs.

 But it’s not just for blocking the sun.
 It also prevents signs of aging like wrinkles and age spots.
 It’s rich in organic aloe, chamomile, and grapeseed oil to rejuvenate your skin.

-Supergoop’s mineral sunscreen is based on zinc oxide.
-It has olive polyphenols that reduce redness caused by rosacea or heat stress.
+Supergoop’s pregnancy safe sunscreen is based on zinc oxide and titanium dioxide.
+This pregnancy safe sunscreen has olive polyphenols that reduce redness caused by rosacea or heat stress.
 Also important, it won’t turn your skin white when it dries.

 If you’re not dead set on mineral sunscreens, try the Supergoop original formula.
 It’s gentle enough for your face and body as it absorbs quickly and doesn’t feel sticky or greasy.